 When Simon asked them which type of person they want as a leader or teammate, they all said they would prefer someone on the right side of the chart than the best performer who had low trust.

-Keep in mind that these are the highest performing teams in the world.
+Keep in mind that these are the highest-performing teams in the world.
 But they would select Trust over Performance when it came to a leader or a teammate.

-Corporations have it backwards
+Corporations Have it Backward

 In my thirty-plus years dealing with corporations and corporate reviews, they have all been heavily weighted toward the left side of the chart.
 They graded and promoted people based on their performance rather than the trust they exhibited or expected.
 It’s interesting to note that the Navy Seals termed that upper-left leader or teammate as toxic!
-Regardless of high performance, if the person wasn’t trust-worth, they were toxic.
+Regardless of high performance, if the person wasn’t trustworthy, they were toxic.